2995250328/mapanything/README.md

 When using Hydra-based entry points (e.g., the benchmarking scripts), select the `mapa_24v_store_intermediates.sh` helper which loads the `configs/model/mapanything_store_intermediates.yaml` preset to capture the same set of AA features automatically.
+The preset now pins the task configuration to `model/task=images_and_full_geometry` so that images are always paired with ray directions, depths, and camera poses (including their metric scale factors) when AA tensors are recorded.
+Apply the same override if you compose a custom Hydra run.

 ### Multi-Modal Inference